anupam-git/disto/README.md

-# flutter-sample-todo
+# Flutter TODO Sample Application

-A todfo application to learn more about Flutter UI design
+A todo application to learn more about Flutter UI design